traefik/hub/api-management/1-getting-started/README.md

   everyone: true
 ```

-We'll need to reference this API in the `IngressRoute` with an annotation:
+First, we need to reference the API in the `IngressRoute` with an annotation:

 ```yaml
 ---